 Former Gupta-owned ANN7 news editor Rajesh Sundaram took the stand at the Zondo Commission of Inquiry into State Capture on Monday.

-Listen below to the full interview:
+Listen below to the full report: